Transformer Vector Diagram or Phasor Diagram – Explained

 Not only a power transformer, but all transformers have only two main parts.
 These are the windings and the core.
 All other parts associated with the transformer are just there to support the working of the transformer.
 Actually, the principle of a transformer is based on these two elements — the winding and the transformer … Read more

-Amorphous Material for Transformer Core – A Complete Guide
+Amorphous Core for Transformers – A Complete Guide

 Traditional distribution transformers use cold-rolled grain-oriented (CRGO) silicon steel for their core.
 However, in recent years, manufacturers have preferred using amorphous iron materials.
 The amorphous core material is typically an amorphous iron alloy.
 It is mainly an iron alloy, with a small quantity of boron and silicon.
 Unlike CRGO steel, the amorphous material is non-crystalline … Read more